Aminocd/slate/source/index.html.md

-currency-burn-rate | The annual burn rate of the currency in the holding currency-daily-burn-rate | The daily burn rate of the currency in the holding store-count | The number of stores associated with the currency in the holding issuer-user-id | The ID of the user that issues the currency in the holding issuer-user-name | The username of the user that issues the currency in the holding issuer-user-avatar-url | The URL of the user that issues the currency in the holding
+currency-burn-rate | The annual burn rate of the currency in the holding currency-daily-burn-rate | The daily burn rate of the currency in the holding store-count | The number of stores associated with the currency in the holding

 ## List User's Public Externally Issued Currency Holdings